nshcherbakova/ImageEditor/README.md

 6. UI animations
 7. uploading images to cloud
 8. integration with social networks to uploading and downloading photos
-9. add image editing tools and more complexed filters like Old Style Photo
+9. add image editing tools and more complexed filters like Vintage Photo